ovismaxim/portScannerDetecter/README.md

 # Cyber 2.0 log analysis

-This repo contains a dummy representasion netowrk logs in json format as recoreded by the monitoring applications.
+This repo contains a dummy representasion of netowrk logs in json format as recoreded by the monitoring applications.

 log fields:
 ```